 - 1. Open rear doors. - 2.
 Remove the two screws and remove the tail lamp. - 3.
-Remove the tail/stop, turn signal, backup and rear side marker bulb/socket by rotating counterclockwise. - 4.
-Remove the bulb and replace as needed. - 5.
-Reinstall bulb/socket and rotate clockwise to lock in 7 place. - 6.
-Reinstall lamp.
+Remove the tail/stop, turn signal, backup and rear side marker bulb/socket by rotating counter- 7 clockwise.

+- 4. Remove the bulb and replace as needed.

+- 5. Reinstall bulb/socket and rotate clockwise to lock in place.

+- 6. Reinstall lamp.